Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Conclusion

 \section{Conclusion}

-This paper established the feasibility of peer recommendation interventions for online health communities.
-We explored peer recommendation as an approach to make finding peers easier, conceptualizing it as an intervention to increase peer connection behavior.
-Our peer recommendation system meets a demand for learning from the experiences of others and demonstrates the practicality of content-based models implemented in an email interface.
+This paper conceptualized peer recommendations as an intervention to increase reading and interaction behavior in online health communities.
+We implemented and evaluated a peer recommendation system, demonstrating both the feasibility of and challenges associated with running a larger experimental study.
+Our system meets a demand for learning from the experiences of others and demonstrates the practicality of content-based models implemented in an email interface.
 During a 12-week field study, peer recommendation emails successfully led participants to read about and interact with peers---with no evidence of harmful second-order effects.
 We hope that our specific implementation serves to promote future investigation of peer recommendation: including models, interfaces, and outcomes for both individuals and communities.

+\begin{acks} We would like to thank Daniel Kluver, Juan F. Maestre, Stevie Chancellor, Martin Michalowski, Haiwei Ma, and C. Estelle Smith for their feedback.
+Special thanks to our collaborators at CaringBridge, especially Dennis Still, Brigid Bonner, Patricia McMorrow, Dale Durham, and Jon Linn.
+The Minnesota Supercomputing Institute at the University of Minnesota provided computing support.
+This research was funded in part by the University of Minnesota Doctoral Dissertation Fellowship. \end{acks}